 - Annex 1: List of literature cited in the application (References), max.
-5 pages - Annex 2: Information on the lead research institution and any associated research institutions and a plausible justification of the funding requested - Annex 3: CVs and descriptions of previous research achievements - Annex 4 (optional): Collaboration letters from national and international cooperation partners (max.
+5 pages - Annex 2: Information on the lead research institution and any associated research institutions and a plausible justification of the funding requested - Annex 3: CV and descriptions of previous research achievements of the principal investigator (max.
+3 pages) - Annex 4: Career plan (max.
+2 pages) - Annex 5: Letter of recommendation from somebody who has already completed their "Habilitation" in the same subject - Annex 6 (optional): Collaboration letters from national and international cooperation partners (max.
 1 page per letter)